aferrodelgado/vba-challenge/README.md

 Make the appropriate adjustments to your VBA script to enable it to run on every worksheet (that is, every quarter) at once.

-Utilized Learning Assistant and Chat GPT for assistance in coding and resolving error messages.
+Utilized Xpert Learning Assistant and Chat GPT for assistance in coding and resolving error messages.